 Orbital allows you to select multiple data store sources where the results from the scheduled query will be sent.
 The figure below illustrates how the Remote Data Store dropdown field looks where there are more than one remote data store has been selected.

-Refer to for more information on using the Multiple Data Store Sources feature.
+Refer to How to Select Multiple Remote Data Stores for more information on using the Multiple Data Store Sources feature.

 How to Schedule a Query